• Skip to primary navigation

 Hard rolls on counter, filled with egg and cheese mixture; lids hanging loose.

-Replace the top on each roll, and wrap in aluminum foil.
 Rolls can be wrapped individually, or in small groups of 3-4 rolls.
-Either way works - it just depends on how you plan to serve them.
+(Either way works - it just depends on how you plan to serve them.)

 Side view of hard roll filled with hard-boiled egg mixture.
 Aluminum foil wrapper peeled back.
 Sitting on decorated deviled egg tray.